elasql/cost-estimator-in-java/README.md

 This step trains a cost estimator and saves the model.

 ```
-> java -jar [JAR FILE] train [Data Set Dir] [Model Save Dir]
+> java -jar [Jar File] train [Data Set Dir] [Model Save Dir]
 ```

-- `[JAR FILE]`: the path to the built jar file.
+- `[Jar File]`: the path to the built jar file.
 This is usually `target/estimator-[version number]-jar-with-dependencies.jar`
 - `[Data Set Dir]`: the path to the directory that holds the training data set
 - `[Model Save Dir]`: the path to save the model

 Note that this program also needs a configuration file.
-We assumes the configuration file is called `config.toml` and is placed in the working directory.
-If it is not the case, you can use the following command to specify the position of the file:
+We assume the configuration file is called `config.toml` and is placed in the working directory.
+If it is not the case, you can use the following command to specify the path to the file:

 ```
-> java -jar [JAR FILE] train -c [Config File] [Data Set Dir] [Model Save Dir]
+> java -jar [Jar File] train -c [Config File] [Data Set Dir] [Model Save Dir]
 ```

 - `[Config File]`: the path to the configuration file.
 The default is `./config.toml`.